About Our TeamThe staff that makes Frontline work

 Jenny has a background in Marketing and Business Development with an MBS from Michael Smurfit Business School

 Senior Addiction Practitioner

-Sabrina has been working in Frontline since January 2018, starting on a student placement for three months and then as a full-time staff.
+Sabrina has been working in Frontline since January 2018 as an Addiction Practitioner and more recently has taken up the role as Senior Addiction Practitioner.
 Her role involves key-working an average of 20 clients.

-Her responsibilities include dealing with Funders, salary processing, payment processing, actual and projected budgets, management accounts, uudit preparation and all aspects of accounting for the Project.
+Her responsibilities include dealing with funders, salary processing, payment processing, actual and projected budgets, management accounts, audit preparation and all aspects of accounting for the project.
 Elly is also a member of the Sub finance and Risk Committee of Frontline.